markusniv/markusniv/README.md

 ### Hi there 👋

+I'm Markus, welcome to my GitHub!
+I'm a 2nd IT engineer student at [Metropolia UAS](https://www.metropolia.fi/en), majoring in **mobile development**.

+Mobile development has quickly turned into a passion of mine, and you'll be mostly seeing various mobile projects here.
+I'm currently focusing on honing my skills mostly in **Kotlin**(:heart:) and Android development in general.

 <!--
 **markusniv/markusniv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.